"Because," "Due To," "Since," and "As"

 “Since” or “Because”?

-Strict grammarians may not like it (7), but “since” and “because” can be synonyms.
-My dictionary confirms it (8).
+Strict grammarians may not like it (7), but “since” and “because” can be synonyms (1, 8).
 “Since I love you, let’s get married” means the same thing as “Because I love you, let’s get married.”
 (Yes, you can use “because” at the beginning of a sentence.)

 Fussy grammarians might be a teensy bit right in some cases, though.
 The word “since” often refers to how much time has passed, as in “Since yesterday, all I’ve thought about is you.”
 Sometimes, a sentence with “since” can be interpreted in two ways, and that is when you should avoid using “since” to mean “because.”
 Take this ambiguous sentence:

-“Since they spoke, she’s had second thoughts.” (“Since” could mean “from the time that” or “because.”)
+“Since they spoke, she’s had second thoughts.” (“Since” could mean “from the time that they spoke” or “because they spoke.”)

 A similar problem arises with the word “as,” which can also mean “because,” so keep those little grammarians perched on your shoulder to make sure you don’t write an ambiguous sentence.
 Granted, it is hard to know when you’re being unintentionally ambiguous.
 Spend some time away from your writing and then look at it again with fresh eyes, or you could always rope in a friend.